Personal safety

 What to do if you are a victim of crime

 University of Birmingham is a low-crime campus, and we hope you have a safe and happy time here.
-If you are a victim of crime, it’s important to report it to Security Services and West Midlands Police.
+If you are a victim of crime, it’s important to report it to our Security team and West Midlands Police.
 It will ensure you get access to the proper support.
 It also helps us to keep this community safer for everyone.

-To get immediate help in an emergency
+Get help in an emergency

 Colleges